Prof David Lidzey

 A continuing theme of his research has been the development of photonic structures and devices containing fluorescent organic materials.
 Here, he has made notable breakthroughs including the first observation of the strong-coupling regime in an organic microcavity, and the first demonstration of spontaneous emission enhancement in an organic microcavity-micropillar.
 He has also worked on aspects of the physics, technology and applications of polymer light emitting diodes and organic photovoltaics.
 Through such research, he has developed strong links with a number of industrial companies commercializing plastic electronics.
 He has actively contributed to a number of large collaborative research projects based on functional organic-materials and photonics, including EUROLED, LUPO, HYTEC, POLYCOM, UKOPV and ICARUS.

-In the Sheffield Physics and Astronomy Department, he teaches courses PHY331 (Magnetism) and PHY435 (Enterprise Management) and tutors 1st year maths.
+In the Sheffield Physics and Astronomy Department, he teaches courses PHY123 (The physics of sustainable energy) and PHY347/447 (Physics in an enterprise culture) and tutors 1st year physics.
 In his spare time, David is interested in oil painting, pottery and allotment gardening.